Prosp3r/gotv/README.md

-# GOTVote
+# GOTV
-Get Out The Vote - A Platform to increase citizen participation in Nigeria's Electoral Process.
+Get Out The Vote - Is a set of tools to increase citizen participation in Nigeria's Electoral Process.

 ### Introducition